check-spelling/check-spelling-docs/Event-descriptions.md

 ## <a id="empty-github-repository-r"></a>Resolution

 Review the [list of known 🐛 bugs](https://github.com/check-spelling/check-spelling/issues?q=is%3Aissue%20%22empty-github-repository%22) and if you cannot find one that matches this case, please [file a 🐛 bug (empty-github-repository)](https://github.com/check-spelling/check-spelling/issues/new?title=%5Bempty-github-repository%5D%20scenario&body=Please%20provide%20details+preferably%20including%20a%20link%20to%20a%20workflow%20run,%20the%20configuration%20of%20the%20repository,%20and%20anything%20else%20you%20may%20know%20about%20the%20problem%2e).

+# migrate-underscores-to-dashes

+GitHub action inputs seem to favor [`kebab-case`](https://en.wikipedia.org/wiki/Kebab_case) over [`snake_case`](https://en.wikipedia.org/wiki/Snake_case).

+check-spelling has a number of configuration items which were written using snake_case before the author realized this wasn't the preferred style.
+There is some work to switch.

+check-spelling internally maps both forms to the same configuration value but insists that only one value be specified for any particular configuration.

+## <a id="migrate-underscores-to-dashes-r"></a>Resolution

+Check to see if you are using both `this-form: ...` and `this_form: ...` for specific inputs and remove one.
+In general, check [[Configuration]] for the recommended style for each input.